dykstrom/basic-mode/README.md

 # basic-mode

 Package basic-mode provides a major mode for editing BASIC code in GNU Emacs.
-Features include syntax highlighting and indentation.
+Features include syntax highlighting and indentation, as well as support for auto-numbering and renumering of code lines.

-You can format the region, or the entire buffer, by typing _C-c C-f_.

-### Installation
+## Installation

-The easiest way to install basic-mode is from [MELPA](https://melpa.org).
+The recommended way to install basic-mode is from [MELPA](https://melpa.org).

 To install manually, place basic-mode.el in your load-path, and add the following lines of code to your init file: